Polarized Images of Synchrotron Radiations in Curved Spacetime: Synchrotron radiation in curved spacetime

-In curved spacetime, the similar radiation problem has been addressed by DB in \cite{1960Radiation} in order to understand the radiation damping and the Equivalence Principle for the charged particle in motion.
+In curved spacetime, a similar radiation problem has been addressed by DB in \cite{1960Radiation} to understand the radiation damping and the Equivalence Principle for the charged particle in motion.
 Next, we would like to give a brief and necessary review of the pioneering work by DB.
-A key point in DB's treatment is to develop the theory of bi-tensors connecting the tensor fields at two different spacetime points $x$ and $z$, in order to study the covariant Green’s functions.
+A key point in DB's treatment is to develop the theory of bi-tensors connecting the tensor fields at two different spacetime points, $x$ and $z$, to study the covariant Green's functions.
 (For a different approach using the vielbein formalism, see \cite{Hobbs:1968}) .

-We closely follow the conventions in \cite{1960Radiation}.
-Let $z$ be the point of the source and $x$ be other points in the spacetime.
-The letters in Greek alphabet from $\alpha$ to $\kappa$ are assigned to the point $z$, while the ones from $\lambda$ to $\omega$ are left to the points $x$.
-For example, $z^\alpha$ and $x^\mu$ are the coordinates of $z$ and $x$, respectively. $s(x,z)$ is defined as the bi-scalar of geodesic interval, which denotes the length of the geodesic connecting $x$ and $z$.
-Obviously, we have $\lim \limits_{z\to x}s(x,z)=0$, and furthermore we can see that $s(x,z)=ds(x)$ when considering $z=x+dx$.
-Moreover, $s>0$ denotes a spacelike interval and $s<0$ means the interval is timelike, while $s=0$ defines the light cone.
-Given a sufficient large interval, $s$ may change sign.
-However, if we focus on a small neighborhood of a given source, the geodesic interval is single-valued, and thus the covariant expansions can be performed to identify the asymptotic forms of Green's functions containing the information of the electromagnetic waves.
-It turns out to be convenient to introduce the quantity \be \sigma\equiv\pm1/2s^2 \ee to avoid the ``branch point'' problem, which is positive for space-like intervals and negative for time-like ones.
+We closely follow DB's conventions.
+Let $z$ be the point of the source, and $x$ be other points in the spacetime.
+The letters of the Greek alphabet $\alpha$ to $\kappa$ are assigned to the point $z$, while indices taken from $\lambda$ to $\omega$ are left to the points $x$.
+For example, $z^\alpha$ and $x^\mu$ are the coordinates of $z$ and $x$, respectively. $s(x,z)$ is defined as the bi-scalar of the geodesic interval, which denotes the geodesic length connecting $x$ and $z$.
+We can conclude that $\lim \limits_{z\to x}s(x,z)=0$, and we can see that $s(x,z)=ds(x)$ when considering $z=x+dx$, that is to say, at this moment we can take $s$ as the proper time of the geodesic through the point $x$.
+Moreover, $s>0$ denotes a spacelike interval, and $s<0$ means the interval is timelike, while $s=0$ defines the light cone.
+Given a sufficiently large interval, $s$ may change sign.
+However, if we focus on a small neighborhood of a given source, the geodesic interval is single-valued.
+Thus the covariant expansions can be performed to identify the asymptotic forms of Green's functions containing the information of the electromagnetic waves.
+It turns out to be convenient to introduce the quantity \bea \sigma\equiv\pm1/2s^2\,, \eea to avoid the "branch point" problem, which is positive for spacelike intervals and negative for timelike ones.